JasonKing5/JasonKing5/README.md

-### 😄 Hi everyone
+### 😄 Hi, I am Joson

 <!--
 **JosonKing/JosonKing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on kedacom
+- 🌱 I’m currently learning HTML&CSS
+- 💬 Ask me about web front-end development
+- 📫 How to reach me: wangsanmu5@163.com
+- 😄 Pronouns: Be serious and willing to explore
+- ⚡ Fun fact: GTA5